UPDATE: This class and wait list are now full. Keep an eye out for future classes!

-Join us for our entry-level, hands-on maintenance class that will teach you how to fix flat tires and adjust your brakes!
+Join us for our entry-level, hands-on maintenance class that will teach you how to fix flat tires and perform routine maintenance procedures to keep your bike’s parts in top shape!
 The skills you learn in the 2-hour class will help you:

 - Fix a flat tire via tube replacement or patching, along with learning the tools you need to fix a flat on the road (and avoid getting stranded!).

 - Clean and lubricate your drivetrain to extend its life